 I looked at the industry and I looked at my list and I took a chance.

 We got married and had a son.
 My husband began a career in finance.
 In truth, I was still struggling to own my path.
 There certainly weren’t many upholsterers in my age group, and it was a choice I had to explain again and again.
 Nobody knew quite what to think of it, including me.
 One thing was for sure: we were a long way from the tidy little life I’d imagined.

 We bought our 1950’s home shortly before the market plummeted.
 It was a tiny fixer upper that we now couldn’t afford to fix up.
 So we filled it with second hand everything and dove into the DIY life, trying our inexperienced hands at everything from plumbing to curtains.

 Each purchase and project became part of our shared history: the uneven bathroom tile that I set in a hurry before lunch because I was exhausted, hungry, and (surprise!) pregnant.
 The plants in our garden, split from this friend, and that family member.
 The first piece of art we agreed on, discovered at a thrift store for $5

-We bought and reupholstered a mid century sofa – coil sprung with a slim design: maximum seating capacity with minimum floor space!
+We bought and reupholstered a sturdy, second hand sofa – coil sprung with a slim design: maximum seating capacity with minimum floor space!
 Wide enough to spoon on, or serve as an impromptu guest bed!

 We dragged home bookshelves – tall, NOT long!
-The living room is small, but the books must stay!
+The living room is small, books must go UP!